fhiso/basic-concepts/basic-concepts.md

 control characters) as ANSEL, the character set properly used in [GEDCOM], as [ANSEL]'s non-ASCII characters do not correspond to `RestrictedChar`s.

-{.ednote}  Should we add next line (NEL; U+0085) to the list of *restricted characters*?
-Adding NEL means applications have the option of treating all C1 escapes as the equivalent CP-1252 characters, including the ellipse which is at the *code point* used in Unicode for NEL, but breaks alignment with XML.

 *Conformant* applications *must* be able to store and process *strings* containing arbitrary *characters* other than those matching the `RestrictedChar`.
 In particular, applications *must* be able to handle